Not logged in

 19Sample commentSample commentLanglois, AlexandreVisual observationLand cover

-20Density, snowDensity snowkg/m3Langlois, AlexandreCalculated from weight/volume
+20Density, snowDensity snowkg/m3Langlois, AlexandreCalculated from mass/volume

 21δ18O, waterδ18O H2O‰ SMOWBrown, Kristina AnneIsotopic liquid water analyzerRelative to V-SMOW with an analytical precision of ± 0.1‰